 The upper back also needs variety in training exercises, try to continually change up the exercises and routine will keep the back muscles guessing, It’s up to you to provoke (growth response); Just because you can’t see the back- doesn’t mean you can’t develop it.

-Always provide yourself with a great warm-up and stretch before, training upper back!
+Always warm-up and stretch before, training upper back!

 These can be performed with regular LAT machine pull-down's or using half your regular working weight performing dumbbell bent rows, a couple of sets of each will be sufficient to get the back, shoulders and arms warmed up for more of the heavy movement exercises.

 So let's have a look at some of the more tried-and-true rowing exercises you can perform to develop your upper backs strength, size and thickness.
 These exercise combinations and movements are old-school and timeless in their nature.
 But, their ability to be a effective is proven.